January 8

 Client Amenities

-- Clubhouses or Lounges: Provide indoor areas for socialising and rest.
+• Clubhouses or Lounges: Provide indoor areas for socializing and rest.

 Challenges and Solutions in Equestrian Design